jbush001/NyuziProcessor/tests/compiler/README.md

     ./runtest.py *program names*

+To run only on emulator:

+    ./runtest.py --target emulator *program names*

 * The test script skips filenames that begin with underscore, which is useful for known failing cases.
-* Set the environment variable USE_VERILATOR to run the program under hardware simulation instead of the emulator.
-This skips tests with "noverilator" in the filename (used for tests that take too long to run in verilator).
+* This skips tests with "noverilator" in the filename (used for tests that take too long to run in verilator).
-* Set USE_HOSTCC to run on the host.
-This is useful for checking that the test is valid.
+* Modify runtest.py to enable 'host' target, which will run on host machine.
   Some tests fail in this configuration because they use intrinsics that exist only for Nyuzi.
 TODO: should make this output CHECK comments with appropriate strings.
 * The Csmith random generation tool generated The csmith* tests: